sonhn85/DuckDBExcelAddin/README.md

 - Excel is 64-bit
 - duckdb.dll is located next to DuckDBExcelAddIn.xll
-- duckdb.dll minimum version is 1.5.0
+- duckdb.dll version is 1.5.x
 - The add-in is not blocked

 ## #VALUE! returned